Body Wisdom Blog

 There is a new model for pain relief and physical and mental health that is revolutionizing the way we think about movement.
 Embodiment and Somatic movement can help relieve chronic & acute pain and aid the healing process from injury.

-If you need help or resources for Your Gait or Psoas, Keep reading
+If you need help or resources for your psoas, Keep reading

 Share this post: